brunofields/FindYourBand/README.md

 ## Installation

+Clone this project.

-Use npm to install fyb.
+Enter the project's directory and use npm to install fyb's dependencies.

 ```bash
 npm install